Mercor-Intelligence/apex-evals/docs/API.md

-## evalinfra Python package – API overview
+## apex-eval Python package – API overview

-This document describes the small, single-task API surface of the evalinfra Python package.
+This document describes the small, single-task API surface of the apex-eval Python package.
 It focuses on running one generation or one grading task at a time, without any CSV or bulk job abstractions.

 ---